Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 - 3 min read

 Knee pain affects Australians of all ages, from active children and young athletes to working adults and older Australians wanting to maintain independence.
-At Essbee Myotherapy, we regularly see knee pain present differently depending on age, lifestyle, and activity demands.
+At Essbee Myotherapy, we regularly treat knee pain in Cranbourne, Botanic Ridge, Langwarrin, and surrounding suburbs, with symptoms presenting differently depending on age, lifestyle, and activity demands.

-Understanding how knee pain develops across life stages helps ensure the right treatment approach, not just for pain relief, but for long-term mobility, injury prevention, and performance!
+Understanding how knee pain develops across different life stages allows us to provide the right myotherapy treatment approach, not just for short-term pain relief, but for long-term mobility, injury prevention, and performance.

-The knee relies on surrounding muscles, tendons, and joints for stability and movement efficiency.
-When the hips, ankles, or feet are restricted or overloaded, the knee absorbs excessive stress.
+The knee relies heavily on surrounding muscles, tendons, joints, and movement control for stability and efficiency.
+When areas such as the hips, ankles, or feet are restricted, weak, or overloaded, the knee often absorbs excessive stress.

 Muscle tightness or weakness